MikeRow/BananoPHP/README.md

 ## Introduction

-php4nano is the evolution of the now archived [mikerow/easyraikitphp](https://github.com/mikerow/easyraikitphp) repository, which has been used between 2016-2017 for the RaiBlocks's block explorer and faucet at [raiblockscommunity.net](https://raiblockscommunity.net).
+php4nano is the evolution of the now archived [mikerow/easyraikitphp](https://github.com/mikerow/easyraikitphp) repository.<br/>
+The latter has been used between 2016-2017 in [raiblockscommunity.net](https://raiblockscommunity.net).

 The repository has been redesigned from 0, in order to facilitate its integration by third-party developers.